 The EXCEL Program offers eligible students comprehensive advising services and information for students who are first-generation college and qualified low-income students, who are registered with the SDRC.
 Learn more at the EXCEL Program website or call (510) 885-3722.
 The EXCEL Office is open 8:00 a.m. – 5:00 p.m.
 Monday – Friday, and is located in the Library Complex Room 2450 on the Hayward Campus.

 The PACE Program for Working Adults

-The PACE Program offers a fast track for upper division students to complete their bachelor’s degree while working.
+The Program for Accelerated College Education or PACE Program offers a fast track for upper-division students to complete their bachelor’s degree while working.
 PACE is designed to help you balance the demands of a full time job and family.
 Majors are offered in Human Development or Liberal Studies with classes offered one or two nights each week, on Saturdays, or via the Internet.
 For application process and more information, see the PACE Program website or request a PACE brochure and application by contacting us at: firstname.lastname@example.org.

 Renaissance Scholars for Foster Youth

 The Renaissance Scholars for Foster Youth Program supports college access for students who were former foster youth.
 Program support services include: